CEA-MetroCarac/auto-denoise/docs/tutorials/denoising_multichannel.md

 Inference is the process of using the trained models to denoise new images.
 The `infer` method takes the noisy images as input and outputs the denoised images.
 The `infer` method takes a `channel_axis_dst` argument that allows us to output data in the same format as it was passed to `prepare_data`, i.e., move back the multi-channel axis to its original position.

+!!! note "Inference input"
+    The output of the `prepare_data` function is needed for inference.

 ### Supervised Denoiser Inference

 ```python